appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-05-13-working-with-processflow-splitter.md

 to view the detailed node by node snapshot data of the processflow.
 7) Click on the Splitter node to get the snapshot dataview of the splitted files.
 [PLACEHOLDER]
-Here you can see the data log file of snapshot with one file, containing `Two customer records`.
+Here you can see the data log file of snapshot with two file, containing `One customer records` each.
 8) Now click on the `Transactional Log` to view the splitted data.
  [PLACEHOLDER]
 Here you can view two splitted files are created each containing `one customer record` for further processing and posting in destination application.
-9) Click on the Transactional files on the splitter node to view the details.
+9) Now Click on `Mapper node` and you can view two iterations are created for two files which are processed.Every Iteration has - Data Log, Activity Files & Transactional Files where you can view the file details
 [PLACEHOLDER]
-10) Now Click on `Mapper node` and you can view two iterations are created for two files which are processed.
-[PLACEHOLDER]
-11) Every Iteration has - Data Log, Activity Files & Transactional Files where you can view the file details
-[PLACEHOLDER]
-12) Click on the destination application node present under every iteration to view the file posting status - Success/Failure.
+10) Click on the destination application node present under every iteration to view the file posting status - Success/Failure.
 [PLACEHOLDER]

 Thus, the above processflow is executed with the splitter node and you can also view the iteration wise node execution created with self loop.